 Health Care Reform Timeline

-The new health care reform law is already impacting the benefits landscape, but some provisions will not take effect until 2014 and beyond.
-Explore our timeline to learn more about when changes under the law begin to take effect.
+The new health care reform law is significantly impacting the benefits landscape.
+Explore our timeline to learn more about when changes under the law take effect.

 The Legislative Process Explained